Medical Records and HIPAA

 Completing the SSA-827 allows SOAR case managers to obtain the applicant’s medical records, in order to verify that they meet the medical eligibility criteria for SSI/SSDI.

 SOAR case managers play a central role in collecting medical evidence before submitting the complete application packet to SSA.
 In this way, when SSA completes its review for non-medical eligibility, DDS has the necessary information to make the disability determination.
-Remember the DDS examiner rarely meets the applicant and determinations are based solely on the medical evidence gathered.

 The National Organization of Social Security Claims Representatives (NOSSCR) has compiled a list of the state statutes and regulations regarding the collection of fees for medical records.